IsaacSchemm/ISchemm.DurationFinder/README.md

 ## Usage

-* Use `ChainedDurationProvider` to combine multiple providers
+* Use `ChainedDurationProvider` to combine multiple providers (or just use the static object `Providers.All`)
-* Call the extension function `GetDurationAsync(Uri)` on the combined location provider
+* Call the extension function `GetDurationAsync(Uri)` on the resulting provider object

 Each provider will check the content type of the GET response, and only download what data is necessary.
 The first provider to come up with a valid duration value will be used, and any remaining providers will be skipped.

-Or - just use `GetDurationAsync(Uri)` on the static object `Providers.All` and the library will do this for you.
+If none of the providers come up with a result, `GetDurationAsync(Uri)` will check for a `<link rel="canonical">` tag and try again (provided that the URL in the tag has not been attempted yet).